 Why "Good Enough" Isn't

-Precision isn't perfectionism.
-It's respect — for the reader's time, for the idea being communicated, and for the language itself, which has given you thousands of words to choose from and really would prefer you used them.
+But "good enough" becomes a habit, and habits compound.
+The almost-right word, accepted once, grows easier to accept a second time, then becomes the default, and before long your brand voice drifts into a vagueness that readers can follow but won't remember.
+Precision isn't perfectionism — it's respect for the reader's time, for the idea you're trying to communicate, and for the language itself, which has given you thousands of words to choose from and would really prefer you used them.

 The Part I Can't Let Go Of